 Relay's support earns consistent praise despite its small team.

-Users describe support as "lightning fast, super responsive" and note that the team "fixed all 3 bugs that same day".
+Users describe support as "lightning fast, super responsive" and note that the team fixed reported bugs that same day.
 The company targets 24-hour response times and offers dedicated Slack channels for Enterprise customers.
 Documentation lives at docs.relay.app with over 100 videos and 100 pre-built templates.

-For a company with 2-10 employees, this responsiveness is notable, though the small team raises questions about scalability as the customer base grows.
+For an early-stage company, this responsiveness is notable, though the small team raises questions about scalability as the customer base grows.

 Apollo provides tiered support.